Azure/azure-quickstart-templates/glassfish-on-suse/README.md

 4.  vmPrefix: Prefix used to create host names for all of the VMs
 5.  numberOfInstances: Number of VMs to deploy
 6.  dnsNameforLBIP: A distinct Public DNS name used to reference the VM Load Balancer, for access to deployed applications
-7.  vnetName: The name given to the virtual network
-8. lbName: The name given to the load balancer
+7. lbName: The name given to the load balancer
-9. vmSize:  Select from one of the allowed VM sizes listed in the azuredeploy.json file
+8. vmSize:  Select from one of the allowed VM sizes listed in the azuredeploy.json file
-10. osImage: Select from OpenSUSE or SLES for the Operating System
+9. osImage: Select from OpenSUSE or SLES for the Operating System
-11. adminUsername: Admin username for OS login
+10. adminUsername: Admin username for OS login
-12. glassfishAdminPassword: The password given to the default GlassFish 'admin' user
+11. glassfishAdminPassword: The password given to the default GlassFish 'admin' user
-13. sshPublicKey: The public key used to secure SSH access with each VM
+12. sshPublicKey: The public key used to secure SSH access with each VM

 ## Deploy Template